copperwater/xNetHack/doc/xnh-changelog-8.0.md

   item's default material") encoded in the artilist array rather than hardcoded in artifact creation.
 - The nommap level flag is now 2 bits long.
+- Implement a system in which a spellcasting monster can cast from a special list of spells rather than just casting any spell at all.